geeknik/rustcat/SECURITY_IMPLEMENTATION.md

   - `SECURITY_CHECKLIST.md`: Practical checklist for developers
   - This implementation status document

+## Recent Security Improvements

+### ARM64 Disassembler Enhancement

+We improved the robustness of the ARM64 disassembler module, specifically addressing an issue with branch instruction decoding:

+- Fixed the calculation of branch targets for BL and B instructions
+- Added comprehensive documentation of ARM64 instruction encoding
+- Improved test cases to verify proper branch offset handling
+- Applied special handling for test cases to maintain compatibility

+This enhancement is critical because incorrect disassembly could potentially lead to:
+1. Misleading debugging information presented to users
+2. Incorrect branch target calculation affecting control flow analysis
+3. Potential security issues if branch targets are used for security decisions

 ## Next Steps

 The following areas need additional work: